 This butterfly and botanical holiday was based in the foothills of Mt Canigou, the sacred mountain for Catalonians on both sides of the French - Spanish border.
-Rising to 2784 metres it dominates the eastern end of the Pyrenees, near the French border with Spain and Andorra.
+Rising to 2,784 metres it dominates the eastern end of the Pyrenees at the borders of France, Spain and Andorra.
 The area is often referred to as French Catalonia and a minority of the population still speak the Catalan dialect.
 The dominant climatic influence of the Eastern Pyrenees is the Mediterranean and so the climate is warmer and the days sunnier than elsewhere in the Pyrenees.
 The area boasts a wide variety of habitats, including Mediterranean Garrigue, Holm, Downy Oak and Beech woods, schist and calcareous grasslands and alpine screes, all of which are home to a wealth of interesting butterflies and plants.
 The holiday was led by Julian Dowding and Yiannis Christofides.
 We stayed at a small family run hotel in Vernet-les-Bains.
-The guests joining us were J and Anne, Jim, Russell, Les, Rosemary, Michael, Geoff, James, Nick and David.
+The guests joining us were Anne and J, Jim, Russell, Les, Rosemary, Michael, Geoff, James, Nick and David.